dougBelcher/100-days-of-code/log.md

 ### Day 13: 5 Jan 2019
 <!--- ##### (delete me or comment me out) --->

-**Today's Progress**: Completed most (all but one) of Basic JavaSript section of FCC and started on ES6
+**Today's Progress**: Completed most (all but one) of Basic JavaScript section of FCC and started on ES6

 **Thoughts:** Skipped a day (oh well) but got back on it today and worked for several hours.
 Will be back tomorrow